 Dirt is dangerous for engine parts.
 It can be entered into the engine during suction stroke along with fuel and lube oil.
 Hence to get rid of this unwanted dirt, filters are used.

 The diesel engine life is mostly dependent on the quality of fuel and lubrication of internal parts.
 Unfiltered fuel may contain several kinds of contamination.
 These substances must be removed before the fuel enters the system.

 The dirt and foreign material cause rapid wear and failure of the fuel pump, and injector.
 Also many other Internal Combustion Engine Parts.

 Fuel filters serve a vital function in today’s modern and compact engine fuel system.
-It also improves performance, as the fewer contaminants present in the fuel.
+It also improves performance, as fewer contaminants are present in the fuel.

 If a filter is not replaced regularly it may become clogged with contaminants.
 It will cause a restriction in the fuel flow.
 So, it will cause an appreciable drop in engine performance.

 Various types of fuel filters are available to make the fuel oil free from dirt and other foreign material.
 They will suit varying conditions of operations.
-They included paper element, cloth element, felt element and also the combination of cloth and felt element.
+They included paper elements, cloth elements, felt elements, and also the combination of cloth and felt elements.

 Basically, there are two types of fuel filter